LDLDL/cfddns/readme.en.md

 If you want to add more domain, Just follow this guide:

+### Linux

 1. Enter this project's folder.
 For example cd cfddns
 2. Run `sudo python3 ./config.py`
 3. Press 3, Just add the domain likes new install.
 4. Restart the service. `systemctl cfddns restart`

+### Windows / MacOS

+1.close the cfddns.py
+2.re run config.py
+3.start cfddns.py

 ## Possibly issues

 If when you run the install_as_service.sh and got some errors, Please search how to install systemd service with your system name. and copy the cfddns.service to your systemd folder.

-If it display the python3 is not exist, you can try to modify the python3's path which in cfddns.service.
+If it display the python3 is not exist, you can try to modify the python3's path which in cfddns.service.(If you are using Windows, try to change python3 to python.)
 There must be input full path of python3.
 Some system can run with relative path but to keep it stable, full path is recommend.